SmCTwelve/f1-bot/README.md

 $ cd f1-bot/
 $ pip install -r requirements.txt
 ```
+Or download the latest stable [release](https://github.com/SmCTwelve/f1-bot/releases), extract the files and run `pip install -r requirements.txt` in the directory.

-Or if using Pipenv you can install from the Pipfile and automatically create a virtual environment:
+If using Pipenv you can install from the Pipfile and automatically create a virtual environment:
 ```bash
 $ pipenv install
 ```

 ## Creating a Bot User
 Open [Discord Developer Portal](https://discordapp.com/developers/applications/) and create a new application.
 The name will be the username displayed for your Bot.
 On your application page choose Bot from the settings menu, then click 'Add Bot' to turn your application into a Bot user.